Best Drink for Sauna: What To Drink Before, During & After

 ๐Ÿ”น Cherry Berry Antioxidant Blast: A sweet, antioxidant-rich drink to combat oxidative stress post-sauna. ๐Ÿ‘‰ Cherry Berry Antioxidant Blast recipe

-๐Ÿ”น Smoothie Solutions: A nutrient-rich smoothie supports rehydration and recovery.
-Combine leafy greens like spinach or kale with fruits such as bananas or berries for vitamins and potassium.
+๐Ÿ”น Smoothie Solutions: A nutrient-rich smoothie aids rehydration and recovery.
+Use leafy greens like spinach or kale with fruits such as bananas or berries for vitamins and potassium.
 Adding cucumbers and celery increases hydration.
-Including yogurt, milk, or nut butters adds electrolytes like calcium and magnesium. ๐Ÿ‘‰ Smoothie recipes
+Including yogurt, milk, or nut butters provides electrolytes like calcium and magnesium. ๐Ÿ‘‰ Smoothie recipes

 Ready-to-go option